2 min read

 §hpc

 Shared Services Canada maintains the General Purpose Science Cluster (GPSC) high-performance computing cluster.
 These are my notes for accessing it from the AAFC network.
+For more general notes on using orgmode to manage cluster work, see this post.

 Multi-hop access from inside your department network requires logging into your ‘local’ cluster (<LOCAL HOSTNAME>), and then logging into GPSC (<GPSC HOSTNAME>) from there.
 You’ll need to get the actual hostnames for these from the cluster administrator.